papiche/NIP-101/README.md

     -   Publishes updated version to Nostr (replaces previous)
     -   Syncs to local cache
     -   Republishes to IPNS
 3.  **Synchronization:** The `backfill_constellation.sh` script ensures DID documents (kind:30311) are replicated across the UPlanet constellation of relays.
+This synchronization is triggered hourly by the main Astroport Swarm Node Manager (`_12345.sh`) and includes optimized caching and lock mechanisms to prevent concurrent executions.

 #### Benefits of Nostr-Native DIDs